-Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise North Carolina Municipal Power Agency 1's basic financial statements.
-The budgetary schedules and statements listed in the table of contents as "Supplementary Information" are presented for purposes of additional analysis and are not a required part of the basic financial statements of North Carolina Municipal Power Agency 1.
+Our audits were conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Agency's basic financial statements.
+The budgetary schedules and statements listed in the table of contents as Supplementary Information are presented for purposes of additional analysis and are not a required part of the basic financial statements of the Agency.